he race is on.

 We gradually close the gap on the leading group.
 But too slowly.
 I curse those days when I ate so much.

 “The leap is just around the bend, Sir, but this is going to be a close race.
 I’ve already seen the terrain from a distance.
 When it’s time for the big leap, instead of jumping from the ground, you can jump from that low branch on the right and this should give you the final thrust to catapult past them.

 I feel my legs aching.
 But it’s all or nothing now.
 I grit my teeth.

 We round the bend and we are almost even with the leading group.
 There it is – the leap!
 The leading group seems to be disconcerted.
 Now for the moment of surprise that will take us past them.

 Never lack determination.

 We leap off the branch, just as Conway foresaw.
 We’re the first into the air!

 The wind is tearing at our faces as we accelerate.

 “Don’t worry, Sir.
 They can’t catch up.”

-This reminds me of when Conner told me that in the old days, the point of the race was to get a place on one of those benches at the top of the cliff, to watch the sunset.
-The lemming who won the race would mark the bench he wanted to sit on.
-Apparently that’s why it’s called benchmark.
+This reminds me of something Conway once said to me.
+In days of old, the point of the race was to find a place on one of the benches at the top of the cliff and to watch the sunset.
+The lemming that won the race would mark the bench it wanted to sit on.
+And apparently that’s why it’s called a benchmark.